 To Agra and Lahore of Great Mogul

-The tours provide a fantastic balance between immersing oneself in the local culture, gaining a true appreciation of the regional history and context, visiting sites of significance, and experiencing the raw beauty of the natural environment.
+This tour provide a fantastic balance between immersing oneself in the local culture, gaining a true appreciation of the regional history and context, visiting sites of importance, and experiencing the raw beauty that the natural environment offers.
 All of this takes place within a peaceful, relaxed and non-pretentious setting where participants and their hosts are able to be themselves.